Kyle-Ye/MenuHelperApp/README.md

 Open an issue and select "Bug Report" template.

 > Known Issues:
-> If the menu was not appear in the contextual menu, try right click again.
+> If the menu did not appear in the contextual menu, try right click again.
 (Due to Finder Extension timeout limitation)